 Albany Law School will delay opening until 11am due to the weather.

-Albany Law School announced today that Cristine Cioffi, Class of 1978, and the Honorable Joanne Winslow, Class of 1986, will join Emory University School of Law Professor Martha Albertson Fineman in receiving Kate Stoneman Awards at the law school's annual
+Cristine Cioffi, Class of 1978, and the Honorable Joanne Winslow, Class of 1986, joined Emory University School of Law Professor Martha Albertson Fineman in receiving Kate Stoneman Awards at Albany Law School's annual

 Kate Stoneman Day on Tuesday, March 27, 2018.